Stump Removal Process

 Tree removal takes some time to do carefully.
 Some trees can be removed in about a half hour, while larger ones can take half a day.

-They evaluate the terrace width and other street features, like mail boxes, fire hydrants, street lights, and so on.
 They check, the existing canopy (both private and city-owned trees), and the determine species of other trees in the area.

-Weighing all those factors, they determine if another tree should be planted here.
-And if a tree is appropriate, they choose what species to plant for growing a sustainable and resilient urban forest.
+If a tree is appropriate, they choose what species to plant for growing a sustainable and resilient urban forest.

 Now, the stump.

 After a tree has been removed and the area assessed, the stump location is given to Diggers Hotline so one of their representatives can mark the location of the utilities with flags.
-This for safety of the public and city staff.

 The most common question we receive about the entire tree removal process is when will the stump be removed.
 We cannot provide a precise estimate.

-Grubbing also depends on the time of year the tree was removed.
-For example, if a tree is removed late in the year, crews are not likely available to perform the other necessary steps to prepare a stump for removal because they may be collecting leaves or plowing snow.
+For example, if a tree is removed in November, crews are not likely available to perform the other necessary steps to prepare a stump for removal.
+The same people that do stump removal are also collecting leaves in the fall and plowing snow in the winter - so there may not be staff available to do the work.

-The actual work to remove a stump can be quite slow as well.
 Large stumps take more time.
 And right-of-way areas that contain obstructions like rocks or decorations make for slow work.
 Weather, and personnel & equipment availability all play a role as well.

 After we make a mess, we clean it up.